 Think buying a business is simply about making an offer and waiting for the rest to fall into place?
 Even if you have the funds you might be surprised by how long the process can take.

-Based on our in-depth market knowledge of a wide range of business acquisitions, the process to buy a company will take between 8 and 12 months.
-This is regardless of the size of the business.
+Based on our in-depth market knowledge of a wide range of business acquisitions, the process to buy a company will take between 6 and 12 months.
+This is regardless of the size of the business, though larger acquisitions can take longer to complete.
 Bear in mind that a year-long timescale will cover everything.
 That is, from initial research into the market to the exchange of contracts and, ultimately, completion.

 As such, some buyers need to rethink their plans about business acquisition.
 Many buyers have an unrealistic view of how rapidly they will be able to proceed with a purchase.

 The buying process can be quicker if you have already done your homework and defined the type of business you’re looking for.
 If you have a scatter-gun approach, then it will take you longer to find a business that fits your model.
-It is ultimately down to narrowing your searches so that your focus is greater.
-This might include only seeking those with turnovers above a certain level or those which operate in certain market sectors.
-Alternatively, you might only wish to search for businesses that ply their trade in certain regions or that are franchises.
+It is ultimately down to narrowing your searches so that you have greater focus.
+This might include only seeking those with turnovers above a certain level or those who operate in certain market sectors.
+Alternatively, you might only wish to search for businesses to acquire that trade in certain regions or that are franchises.
 The more you narrow your searches, the better the chances are for a successful early acquisition.

-One sure fire way of speeding up of the process of buying a business is to look into sectors which are struggling to raise finance capital.
-It can be quicker to buy a business, even one that is perfectly solvent, if it happens to operate in a market that is going through tough economic times.
-This is because such business often find it hard to raise capital by other means, such as borrowing from banks.
+One sure-fire way of speeding up the process of buying a business is to look into sectors that are struggling to raise business finance or lending.
+It can be quicker to buy a business, even one that is perfectly solvent if it happens to operate in a market that is going through tough economic times.
+Such businesses find it hard to raise capital by other means, such as borrowing from banks.
 Indeed, owners of such companies may want to exit quickly or have been waiting for some time to find a genuine buyer.

 In such cases, it is possible to expect quicker sale timescales than the average and for matters to proceed more rapidly.
 Nevertheless, buyers still need to realise that few business sales of this type will proceed immediately.
-They should come in at timescales that are beneath the national average, however.
+They should come in at timescales that are beneath the average.

 Buyers without a realistic idea of timescales will go into the process without the right expectations.
 This can lead to negotiations breaking down.
-If you are expecting a business purchase it to take anything up to a year, then you won’t become disappointed if the procedure it drags on.
-All too often, buyers pull out because of perfectly reasonable minor delays caused by the seller who is simply going through their due diligence correctly.
-Expect the seller, or their lawyer to inspect your business dealings carefully.
-After all, many business owners won’t sell to just anyone.
+If you are expecting a business purchase to take around a year, then you won’t become impatient if the procedure drags on.
+All too often, buyers pull out because of perfectly reasonable delays caused by the necessary detail needed for adequate due diligence.
+Expect the seller, or their lawyer to inspect your business dealings carefully too.
+Most business owners won’t sell to just anyone.
 Their staff and management team ought to feel the sale is being made to an appropriate person and all this takes time.

-Instead of becoming frustrated with the perception of delays and lack of will on the part of the seller, you need to maintain your focus, energy and attention on the acquisition process.
+Instead of becoming frustrated with the perception of delays and apparent lack of will on the part of the seller, you need to maintain your focus, energy and attention on the acquisition process.
 If you don’t then, you can cause unwarranted delays yourself.
-The seller may even choose to look elsewhere or to take the business off the market all together!
+The seller may even choose to look elsewhere or to take the business off the market altogether!

-Having realistic expectations about the length of time it takes to buy a business is imperative for securing a successful acquisition.
-Here at Unloq we put our buyers in the best position to make an informed decisions.
-We help our clients maintain momentum throughout the process and introduce serious opportunities.
-If you are interested business acquisition call us on 01962 609 000, or contact our business acquisitions team through this website.
+Having realistic expectations about the length of time it takes to buy a business is crucial for securing a successful acquisition.
+Here at Unloq we put our buyers in the best position to make an informed decision.
+We help clients maintain momentum throughout the process and introduce serious opportunities.
+If you are interested in business acquisition call us on 01962 609 000, or contact our business acquisitions team through this website.